Persian Letters: Plot summary

-In 1711 Usbek leaves his seraglio in Isfahan to make the long journey to France, accompanied by his young friend Rica.
+In 1711, Usbek leaves his seraglio in Isfahan to make the long journey to France, accompanied by his young friend Rica.
 He leaves behind five wives (Zashi, Zéphis, Fatmé, Zélis, and Roxane) in the care of a number of black eunuchs, one of whom is the head or first eunuch.
-During the trip and their long stay in Paris (1712 to 1720), they comment, in letters exchanged with friends and mullahs, on numerous aspects of Western, Christian society, particularly French politics and manners, including a biting satire of the System of John Law.
+During the trip and their long stay in Paris (1712–1720), they comment, in letters exchanged with friends and mullahs, on numerous aspects of Western, Christian society, particularly French politics and manners, including a biting satire of the System of John Law.
 Over time, various disorders surface back in the seraglio, and, beginning in 1717 (Letter 139 [147]), that situation rapidly unravels.
 Usbek orders his head eunuch to crack down, but his message does not arrive in time, and the internal revolt brings about the death of his wives, including the vengeful suicide of his favorite, Roxane, and, it appears, most of the eunuchs.

+Chronology

-The Chronology can be summarized as follows:
+The chronology can be summarized as follows: